shipitsteven/hot-dog-web-app/README.md

 ## Design decisions

 This was my first project using React.
-Thus, there's a some simplification of certain engineering approaches.
+Thus, there are some simplification of certain engineering approaches.
 One that stands out is the lack of user authentication.
 In a real business site, this would be essential.
-However, due to time constraint, and the sake of practicing a new framework.
-I hope to integrate user authentication in a future project, currently there's no plan to bring authentication to this project.
+However, due to time constraint, authentication did not fall within the scope of this project.

-Online payment is also not included for the same reason stated above.
+Online payment system is also not included for the same reason stated above.

-Semantic UI and Cirrus UI are used to reduce time spent decorating UI components.
+Semantic UI and Cirrus UI are used to reduce time spent styling UI components.

 ClearDB is the substitution for MySQL that resides on the Heroku server.